airblast-dev/vshieldpy/README.md

 For testing [pytest](https://github.com/pytest-dev/pytest) is used.

 You can simply run `python -m pytest` in the project directory to start the tests.

+> **_NOTE:_** I would like to give a special thanks to "TheDarkest" over at vShield for helping me out in understanding various parts of the vShield API.